Claudia Rosiny

-Claudia Rosiny (born February 15, 1960, in Bad Godesberg) is a German-Swiss academic in Dance and Media studies, a festival director and cultural manager.
+Claudia Rosiny (born 15 February 1960 in Bad Godesberg) is a German-Swiss academic in Dance and Media studies, a festival director and cultural manager.
 She became internationally known as an expert on video dance.
-Having served as a co-director of the Berne Dance Days for many years, she is in charge of the Performing Arts at the Federal Office of Culture Berne and teaches at the Lucerne University of Applied Sciences and Arts.
+Having served as a co-director of the Berne Dance Days for many years, she was in charge of the Performing Arts at the Federal Office of Culture Berne until February 2025 and until 2022 taught at the Lucerne University of Applied Sciences and Arts.
+She became a partner at Frieda KulturBeratung in 2025 and has volunteered as president of the Kinemathek Lichtspiel cinema in Bern since September 2024.

 Biography

 Claudia Rosiny grew up the eldest of six siblings in the Herler Mühle, an old water mill in Cologne-Buchheim.
-Her father, Nikolaus Rosiny (born July 19, 1926, in Mülheim an der Ruhr, Germany, died March 16, 2011, in Cologne) was an architect, her mother Johanna Rosiny née Riedel (born June 4, 1936, in Prague), a psychotherapist for children and adolescents.
+Her father, Nikolaus Rosiny (born 19 July 1926 in Mülheim an der Ruhr, Germany; died 16 March 2011 in Cologne) was an architect, her mother Johanna Rosiny née Riedel (born 4 June 1936 in Prague), a psychotherapist for children and adolescents.
 After completing her training as a gymnastics teacher, Rosiny studied Theatre, Film and Television, German and Education at the University of Cologne (1983–1989).
 For three semesters, she also attended the Play-Music-Dance (Spiel-Musik-Tanz) course as a guest student at the German Sport University Cologne (Deutsche Sporthochschule Köln).
 In 1987/88 she did one semester of Theatre Studies at the University of Amsterdam.
 In 1997, she did a PhD with her dissertation being on Video Dance at the Institute of Theatre Studies at the University of Berne.

 Since her studies Claudia Rosiny has devoted herself to her specialist fields of Video Dance and Intermediality in Dance: "Inter- and transdisciplinary cultural studies are needed in an art context of convergence, in which the disciplines come together, connect and enable new experiences of perception.(...)
 If time travel was possible, I would like to talk to the pioneers of film and dance, like Georges Méliès or Loïe Fuller, and ask them what, back then, fascinated them most in the interplay of movement of dance and film."

-She is married to Reto Clavadetscher (born 1961), they have a daughter and live in Bern.
+She is married to Reto Clavadetscher (born 1961).
+They have a daughter and live in Bern.